 Click here to read our post on how to draw support and resistance to learn more about the proper way to draw these lines.

-FALLING WEDGE PATTERNS – HOW THEY’RE FORMED
+FALLING WEDGE PATTERNS – HOW THE FALLING WEDGE PATTERN IS FORMED

 As we stated above, support and resistance are a key part of trading falling wedge patterns.
 They form two lines.
 The upper resistance line and the lower support line.